Ultimate 2018 Chicago Bachelor Party Planning Guide

 Viagra Triangle/Rush & Division; map

 One of Chicago’s original bar districts, this area has been dubbed the “Viagra Triangle” because the nice restaurants just to the south attract older wealthy men that are often accompanied with younger eye candy.
 But the bars are messy, drunk, and fun.
 Definitely not upscale, although there are some nicer, newer bars moving in.
-Our favorites include Hangge Upee (modern music dance floor on top, 80s and 90s in basement, must be drunk to enjoy, but a ton of fun if you are, open till 4 AM, 5 AM Saturdays), Butch McGuire’s (a Chicago classic standard bar, open till 4 AM, 5 AM Saturdays), Zebra Lounge (hidden gem piano bar; it is a smaller space), Hopsmith Tavern (new beer bar), The Lodge (another Chicago classic; dive bar), McFadden’s (if you are young and drunk).
+Our favorites include Hangge Upee (modern music dance floor on top, 80s and 90s in basement, must be drunk to enjoy, but a ton of fun if you are, open till 4 AM, 5 AM Saturdays), Butch McGuire’s (a Chicago classic standard bar, open till 4 AM, 5 AM Saturdays), Zebra Lounge (hidden gem piano bar; it is a smaller space), Hopsmith Tavern (new beer bar), and The Lodge (another Chicago classic; dive bar).

 Tips: By heading just about a mile and a half north of River North, the pretentiousness drops drastically, and this area offers a much more casual, party vibe.
 New offerings are starting to transition into the area – a much needed development.
 Lines are less frequent, although they will occur, especially on weekends.
 Cover charges are rare here.